gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ### 2. Improving Current Processes *is* a Better Starting Point
 We assume that some of you may not agree with this statement.
 Have you ever heard the saying:

-<span style="font-family: script; font-size: 1.5em">1.
-Don’t throw the baby out with the bathwater.</span>
+<span style="font-family: script; font-size: 1.5em"> Don’t throw the baby out with the bathwater.</span>

 “...is an idiomatic expression for an avoidable error in which something good is eliminated when trying to get rid of something bad, or in other words, rejecting the favorable along with the unfavorable.”

-Source: “Don't Throw the Baby out with the Bathwater.”
+*Source: “Don't Throw the Baby out with the Bathwater.”
 Wikipedia, Wikimedia Foundation, 9 Jan.
-2021.
+2021.*

 Similar to the Brownfield approach we covered in Module 102, iterating and improving is:
 * It is less risky,